theonaunheim/surgeo/README.rst

 Overview
 --------

-Surgeo is an open source Bayesian Improved Surname Geocode (BISG) algorithm.
-In other words, Surgeo allows you to construct race probabilities from commonly available data such as ZIP codes and surnames.
+**Surgeo** is a module that contains a variety of open source demographic tools that allow you to construct race probabilities from more commonly available information such as location, first name, and last name information.
+This imputed race data is often used in the public health and fair lending contexts when race information is not otherwise available.

-It is inspired by the work of the Consumer Financial Protection Bureau (CFPB) and was initially created by Mark Elliot et al.
+Specifically Surgeo contains the following models:

-Surgeo also has an implementation of the Bayesian Improved First Name Surname Geocode (BIFSG) as created by Ioan Voicu building off of BISG.
+* **Bayesian Improved First Name Surname Geocode (BIFSG)** an adaptation of an algorithm created by Ioan Voicu that uses forename, surname, and location information to obtain probable races
+* **Bayesian Improved Surname Geocode (BISG)** an adaptation of an algorithm created by Mark Elliot and popularized by the Consumer Financial Protection Bureau (CFPB) that uses surname and location to obtain probable races
+* **Forename** a helper model to pull race data based on first name
+* **Surname** a helper model to pull race data based on last name
+* **Geocode** a helper model to pull race data based on location

-Please see the ReadTheDocs link above for information on the implementation itself.
+Please see the ReadTheDocs link above for additional information on the data sources used and the implementations themselves.

 Installation
 ------------